How to Lay a Patio

 Step 9

-You’ll now be ready to fill in the joints with your remaining slab-layer or a mortar mix (4 parts sand to 1 part cement).
+You’ll now be ready to fill in the joints with your remaining bedding mortar or a mortar mix (4 parts sand to 1 part cement).
 You will need to add water to create a slightly damp consistency, being careful not to over-saturate your patio sealant.
 Using your trowel spread the mix in the gaps of your slabs, ensuring you pat down to compact the material.

 How to Lay a Patio step 9